 For Theresa, not having to pay for the courses upfront made the program that much more accessible, stating that “[having to front the money] can be a challenge, especially when you know you're doing a regular track and you're not stretching it out.”

 Continuing to grow and engage

 Offering these types of programs results in increased employee engagement and retention.
 After completing the program, Theresa says, “I'm planning to stay with Reebok and the adidas group because they are offering creative opportunities to continue to grow.
 The ASU Scholarship program is just one example, so I definitely feel like I can continue to grow there and maybe try to see if there are new opportunities within the company where I can bring in more of the knowledge I've just learned or branch out.”

 Theresa’s personal experience is just one example of how the adidasED x ASU Scholarship is shaping the future of sports and amplifying its positive impact on society.
-When companies equip their employees with strategic enterprise education™, they not only enhance their employees’ potential, but broaden their opportunities to stay and grow with your organization.
-And that’s the real game changer.
+When companies equip their employees with education, they not only enhance their employees’ potential, but broaden their opportunities to stay and grow with your organization.
+And that’s the real game-changer.

 To understand how InStride can help your organization drive similar results and meaningfully impact the lives of your employees, get in touch today.